ravanmustafayev/data-analytics-projects/README.md

 # data analytics projects
-there is my repository full of with data analytics projects.
-Enjoy it :)
+there is my repository full of with data analytics projects - their codes, data set files a.s.o.

+i am going to update, add some new projects.
+Come back again & enjoy it :)

 Projects: